librenms/librenms/doc/Support/FAQ.md

 - and import it into your new server (`mysql -u root -p < librenms.sql`).
 - Copy the `rrd/` folder to the new server.
 - Copy the `config.php` file to the new server.
-- Check that no specific os have been added on includes/definitions folder (git status).
-If .yaml files appears, migrate them.
+- Check for modified files (eg specific os, ...) with `git status` and migrate them.
 - Ensure ownership of the copied files and folders (substitute your user if necessary) - `chown -R librenms:librenms rrd/; chown librenms:librenms config.php`